“Por qué” y “porque” significan lo mismo, pero se utilizan en contextos diferentes.

 Exercise 2: Multiple Choice

-Instruction: Choose the correct sentence in each group based on the use of "por qué" and "porque" to properly express reason or cause, in the context of a tourist in the city.
+Instruction: Choose the correct sentence in each group according to the use of "por qué" and "porque" to properly express reason or cause, in the context of a tourist in the city.

 1.

-It is incorrect to use 'Porque' in a direct question; '¿Por qué?' with an accent and question marks must be used.
+Incorrect to use 'Porque' in a direct question; '¿Por qué?' with an accent and question marks should be used.

-Missing initial question mark for this to be a correctly written direct question.
+The initial question mark is missing to make it a properly written direct question.

 2.

-Incorrect to use question marks in an indirect question; it should not have any question marks.
+Incorrect to use question marks in an indirect question; it should not have question marks.

 3.